rdkcentral/Lightning-UI-Components/ci/SECRETS.md

 ## Managing Users and Groups

 All of the users and groups for vault are managed in a single repo.
 You can find the info for the `lightning` org here: https://github.comcast.com/TP-PSP/VaultPolicies/blob/main/organizations/lightning/oidc/mapping.hcl.
 To add/remove users/groups, make a PR against this repo.
+You can look up the user's "user principal name" (upn) here: https://portal.azure.com/#blade/Microsoft_AAD_IAM/UsersManagementMenuBlade/MsGraphUsers.